hannybear88/SQL-Challenge-Employee-Tracker/README.md

 ## Getting Started and Bonus

 **Getting Started**
-You'll need to use the [MySQL2package](https://www.npmjs.com/package/mysql2) to connect to your MySQL database and perform queries, the [Inquirer Package](https://www.npmjs.com/package/mysql2) to interact with the user via the command line, and the
+You'll need to use the [MySQL2package](https://www.npmjs.com/package/mysql2) to connect to your MySQL database and perform queries, the [Inquirer Package](https://www.npmjs.com/package/mysql2) to interact with the user via the command line, and the [console.package table](https://www.npmjs.com/package/console.table)to print MySQL rows to the console.

+**IMPORTANT**
+You will be committing a file that contains your database credentials.
+Make sure that your MySQL password is not used for any other personal accounts, because it will be visible on GitHub.
+In upcoming lessons, you will learn how to better secure this password, or you can start researching npm packages now that could help you.

 **Bonus**